WHO AND WHAT IS BLACK OPS?

 No fees are payable if Black Ops Helicopters cancels the flight due to weather or other operational contingency.
 Refunds of payments made through 3rd party booking agents must be sought from the booking agent.
-There is naturally no cancellation fee when BLACK OPS cancels the flight due to bad weather or operational contingency (including deployment of the aircraft by the RFS for bushfire assistance).
+There is naturally no cancellation fee if BLACK OPS cancels the flight due to bad weather or operational contingency (including deployment of the aircraft by the RFS for bushfire assistance).
 Please take a moment to read our full Terms & Conditions.

 What if the weather is bad on the day of my flight?